Coppernic/coppernic.github.io-old/quickstart.md

 These applications are available on [CopperApps](copperapps.md).

-Once service is installed, [samples](https://github.com/Coppernic) can work.
+Once Services app is installed, [samples](https://github.com/Coppernic) can work.

 Now, let's see how to add Coppernic's libs on your [build](build.md).